comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 The following steps summarize the algorithms to delete a car:
 1. Check the existance and number of arguments.
 If not equal to one, then print "message" and exit.
 If yes, continue.
-1. atribute a variable to the first argument
+1.Atribute a variable to the argument
-1. move to the database directory to locate the car file
-1. check if car exists.
+1.Move to the database folder and check if car exists.
 If not, then print "message" and exit.
-Else, delete the car file and delete the car info in the main car file
+Else, delete the car file ```$ plate.txt``` and delete the car info in the ```maincarfile.txt```
-1. Show results in frame
+1. Move to the script folder and run the frame script

 Summary
 =============
-The summary fucntion displays the total distance travelled by a car.
+The summary function displays the total distance travelled by a car.

 ```.sh
 #!/bin/bash